 This topic addresses the Community Priority Evaluation.
 Discussion of Community Objections is included under Topic 31: Objections.

-Discussion of the length of the Application Comment Period for Community-Based Applications is included under Topic 28: Role of Application Comment.
+A recommendation on the length of and timing of the Application Comment Period for Community-Based Applications is included under Topic 28: Role of Application Comment.

 Topic 35: Auctions: Mechanisms of Last Resort / Private Resolution of Contention Sets